 None of these incidents is, perhaps, a major milestone.
 But together, they show a child who enjoys reading now and who is well-positioned to love books as she gets older.
 And that latter point is one of my greatest hopes.

 Thanks for reading, and for caring about children's literacy!

 © 2017 by Jennifer Robinson of Jen Robinson's Book Page.
 All rights reserved.
 You can also follow me @JensBookPage or at my Growing Bookworms page on Facebook.
-This site is an Amazon and iBooks affiliate, and purchases made through affiliate links (including linked book covers) may result in my receiving a small commission (at no additional cost to you).